Lump Sum Allowance and Lump Sum and Death Benefit Allowance

 For the LSDBA, the standard approach is to reduce the LSDBA by the appropriate percentage, which is:

-- 100% of any serious ill health lump sums and death benefit lump sums, or
+- 100% of any serious ill health lump sums, uncrystallised fund lump sum death benefit or defined benefit lump sum death benefit, or

 - 25% of the lifetime allowance in any other circumstances.

-If an individual has already used up their lifetime allowance, then the LSA and LSDBA will be nil, which would mean no further tax-free lump sums would be available.
+In most cases, if someone has already used up all of their lifetime allowance, then the LSA and LSDBA will be nil, which would mean no further tax-free lump sums would be available.

-The previously taken benefits are calculated by reference to the last lifetime allowance (£1,073,100), not the lifetime allowance at the time the benefits were taken.
+The previously taken benefits are calculated by reference to the final lifetime allowance (£1,073,100), unless a client has a form of transitional protection (see below), and not the lifetime allowance at the time the benefits were taken.

 Michael took benefits equal to 55% of his lifetime allowance from a previous employer’s pension scheme in 2021, including a pension commencement lump sum (PCLS).